Call now in confidence immediate help & advice 24/7

 We cannot promise that the results will be as great – rehab in Devon is our top recommendation for most patients.
 However, attending 12-step meetings is without a doubt a much better strategy than avoiding professional help altogether.

-It is proven [34] that these groups lead to a decrease in alcohol and drug use, whereas attempting to get sober alone is associated with frequent relapse.
+It is proven [34] that these groups lead to a decrease in alcohol and drug use, whereas attempting to get sober alone without rehab or support groups is associated with frequent relapse.

 Whatever help you need from a drug and alcohol rehab in Devon to overcome addiction, talk to us today on 0800 088 66 86